 Eating nutritious food boosts your immune system naturally.
-A diet rich in fruits, vegetables, whole grains, lean protein, nuts, seeds, fish, poultry, beans, legumes, low fat dairy products, olive oil, herbs and spices supports strong immunity.
+A diet rich in fruits, vegetables, whole grains, lean protein, nuts, seeds, fish, poultry, beans, legumes, low-fat dairy products, olive oil, herbs, and spices supports strong immunity.
 Avoiding processed meats, refined sugars, trans fats, alcohol, caffeine, artificial sweeteners, MSG, hydrogenated oils, and other additives lowers inflammation levels within the body.

 Maintain a positive attitude

-This mindset could actually boost your immune system by helping you cope with stressful situations.
+This mindset could boost your immune system by helping you cope with stressful situations.
 For example, if you expect something bad to occur, you may become anxious and tense.
-But if you anticipate that nothing terrible will happen, you won’t get stressed out.
+But if you anticipate nothing terrible will happen, you won’t get stressed out.
 Instead, you’ll remain calm and relaxed.

 So take some deep breaths and try to stay positive!